khaors/geocompr/main.md

 Various *topological relations* can be used for spatial subsetting.
 These determine the type of spatial relationship that features in the target object must have with the subsetting object to be selected, including *touches*, *crosses* or *within* (see section \@ref(topological-relations)).
 *Intersects* is the default spatial subsetting operator, a default that returns `TRUE` for many types of spatial relations, including *touches*, *crosses* and *is within*.
-These alternative spatial operators can be specified with the `op =` argument, as illustrated below (try plotting the result or skip to section \@ref(topological-relations) to find out what this does):
+These alternative spatial operators can be specified with the `op =` argument.
+This is demonstrated in the following command which returns the opposite of `st_intersect()`, points that do not intersect with Cantebury (see in section \@ref(topological-relations)):

 <!-- any reason why you use , , instead of nz_height[canterbury, , op = st_disjoint].
 Additionally, I think it would be more satisfying for the reader to already state here that st_disjoint is the opposite of st_intersects  -->